Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Analytical theory

 Combining Eq.~(\ref{Eq_XYdrive}) and Eq.~(\ref{Eq_z_correspondence1}) we get the relation between the Frenet vectors and the control Hamiltonian

-where $\kappa (t)$ and $\tau (t)$ are respectively the signed curvature and the singularity-free torsion of $z$-error curve.
+where $\kappa (t)$ and $\tau (t)$ are, respectively, the signed curvature and the singularity-free torsion of $z$-error curve.

-So far, we have established the geometric correspondence between the control Hamiltonian and the kinematic properties of space curves.
+So far, we have established the geometric correspondence between the noisy quantum dynamics and the kinematic properties of space curves.
 This correspondence is a bijective map which means that given either a Hamiltonian or a curve, its counterpart could be solved straightforwardly via Eq.~(\ref{Eq_z_correspondence1}) or Eq.~(\ref{Eq_z_correspondence2}).
-We refer to Appendix~\ref{AppendixA} and \ref{AppendixC} for more details.
+We refer to Appendix.~\ref{AppendixA} and \ref{AppendixC} for more details.